elvisisvan/KuniTux/TERMUX/Remote Access.md

 Termux is capable of accessing remote devices by using some common tools.
 It is also possible to turn a device running Termux into a remote controlled server.

 # FTP
-*Warning: plain FTP is deprecated and insecure anyway.
-Termux FTP server supports only anonymous login, there is no authentication and everyone o your network can access files on your device.
+*Warning: plain FTP is deprecated and insecure.
+Termux FTP server supports only anonymous login, there is no authentication and everyone on your network can access files on your device.
 Use SFTP (OpenSSH) instead!*

 Termux FTP server is based on busybox and service is managed by [Termux-services].
 If you decided to use FTP server, install these packages.
 ```